kboghdady/youTube_ads_4_pi-hole/README.md

 # Script to add YouTube Ads DNS to Pi-hole black list

 # If you used my script before.
-Please wipe your black list as it caused to block the youtube itself, and start using this new script it is way more efficient, and you will a huge difference
+Please wipe your black list as it caused to block the youtube itself, and start using this new script it is way more efficient, and you will see a huge difference

 - The script will create a file with all the youtube ads found in hostsearch and from the logs of the Pi-hole </br>